davidtchiu/davidtchiu.github.io/teaching/cs240/hwk5.simone/index.md

 > Your program gracefully handles all asynchronous execution, including retrieval of HTTP responses from the API.

-> Use of .then() chaining of promises or await is necessary.
+> Use of .then().catch() handling of promises or async/await is necessary.

 ----------------------------------------------------------
-[50/50pts] Events and Transitions
+[50/50pts] Client-Side: Events and Transitions

 > Pressing the "Play Simone!" button will create a new instance of the game with the user-specified number of rounds.